RodrigueMenet/ubi-tasks/README.md

 Anyway, usage appears if you do not provide mandatory parameters

-## QUESTIONS ANSWERS
+## QUESTION ANSWERS

 * Parallelization approach and why?
 	* Used async / future pattern ; to launch several tasks in parallel and can wait easily for each result

 * How long did it take you to complete this assignment?
-	* 1h for the environment setup
+	* 1h for the environment setup / documentation
 	* 1h for architecture
 	* 0.5h for crc32 task
 	* 1.5h for opus task